What is a quasi-governmental health organization?

 Who is eligible to receive benefits from quasi-governmental health organizations?

-Anyone affected by one of the many diseases that affect millions of people around the world each year and those living in underprivileged locales such as low-income communities may benefit from the services offered by quasi-governmental health organizations.
+Anyone affected by one of the many diseases that affect millions of people around the world each year, including those living in underprivileged locales such as low-income communities, may benefit from the services offered by quasi-governmental health organizations.

 This is due to these corporations’ efforts to ensure that no one goes without proper access to food and water supplies, including through significant land reform initiatives.
 As such, anyone living with inadequate access will be eligible to receive treatment and medication at a discounted rate or depending on the circumstances and size of their population.